ismailadekunle/02-fcc-cafe-menu/README.md

-# Project Name
+# FCC CAFE MENU

-> One paragraph statement about the project.
+> A design of a cafe menu webpage using HTML5 & CSS.

 ![screenshot](./app_screenshot.png)